JoshuaBernal/chef-claude/README.md

   <li>Provide at least 4 ingredients to the chef.</li>
   <li>Click the 'Get a Recipe' Button</li>
   <li>Wait for the AI to generate your recipe</li>
+  <i>Note: The AI may take a couple of seconds to generate your recipe.</i>
 </ol>